One Struggle, One Fight.

 Amazingly, even after the loss of six supportive legislators in the 1996 elections due to their support of “same sex marriage,” the Hawai`i Reciprocal Beneficiaries law was enacted on July 8, 1997.
 It provided limited state rights to same-sex couples, relatives and friends.
 The law represented “… a commitment to provide substantially similar government rights to those couples who are barred by law from marriage.”
 Among the benefits extended to non-married reciprocal beneficiaries under the law are: property rights, including joint tenancy; the right to visit your partner in a hospital and make health care decisions for her or him; the ability to inherit property without a will; and protection under Hawaii’s domestic violence laws.

-“It was all absolutely insane.
+Scott reflects: “It was all absolutely insane.
 The original “Gay Marriage” proponents — with the best of intentions — to this day likely do not realize what grave damage their ill-conceived actions caused.
 In all probability, the political stature once enjoyed by Hawaii’s Gay community will not be regained for decades if ever.
 I have no doubt that the Same Sex Marriage issue in Hawai`i was the organizing impetus for the Radical Right here in Hawai`i AND nationally.
-While we may never know for certain, the misguided Hawai`i effort may have culminated in the defeat of Senator John Kerry for President of the United States and the election of George Bush.”
+While we may never know for certain, the misguided Hawai`i effort may have culminated in the defeat of Senator John Kerry for President of the United States and the election of George Bush II.”
 NOTE: Read a more detailed WIKI page history of the legal battle for Marriage Equality in Hawai`i HERE.

-After the Hawai`i Gay Marriage debacle, Scott returned to his long-neglected personal business, later writing, “While working with the Hawai’i State Legislature for HIV funding, job protection and Needle Exchange, I observed many issues being neglected, mismanaged or inappropriately controlled by the political powers in Hawai`i, issues affecting us all, and I want to somehow work for positive change.”
+After the Hawai`i Gay Marriage debacle, Scott returned to his long-neglected personal business, later writing, “While working with the Hawai’i State Legislature for HIV funding, job protection and Needle Exchange, I observed many issues being neglected, mismanaged or inappropriately controlled by the political powers in Hawai`i, issues affecting us all, and I want to somehow work for positive political change in Hawai`i.”

-As his resume reveals, Scott Foster has continued to embrace many, many important issues affecting us all, utilizing the grassroots organizing skills and technology-based communications skills he had learned and best practices he developed during the early years of AIDS.
+As his resume reveals, Scott Foster has continued to embrace many, many important issues affecting us all, utilizing the grassroots organizing & technology-based communications skills and the political “best practices” he had evolved during the early years of AIDS.